Telling the truth

 - We include source attribution in online stories themselves as well as links, if available, that provide additional information.

 - We report things that have clearly been established as fact at the top of the story and put the attribution in later.

 - Our journalists fact-check to independently verify all information before publication.

 - We should not publish rumors or other information we have not verified.

-- Reporters should fact-check before publication but should not preview any of the actual text of a story with sources.
+- Reporters should fact-check their own work before submitting to an editor but should not preview any of the actual text of a story with sources.